evmos/evmos/SECURITY.md

 ### Contact

-The Evmos Security Team is constantly being monitored.
+The Eidon-chain Security Team is constantly being monitored.
-If you need to reach out to the team directly, please reach out via email: [security@evmos.org](mailto:security@evmos.org)
+If you need to reach out to the team directly, please reach out via email: [security@eidon-chain.org](mailto:security@eidon-chain.org)